 According to the Ministry of Energy and Natural Resources, Turkey ranks only behind China in its thirst for energy.
-Energy demand has grown 7% annually from 1990 until today.
-Despite an 80% increase in electricity generation in the past decade – including a 90% growth in renewable capacity – Turkey is still struggling to meet its electricity generation needs.
+Energy demand has grown 7 percent annually from 1990 until today.
+Despite an 80 percent increase in electricity generation in the past decade – including a 90 percent growth in renewable capacity – Turkey is still struggling to meet its electricity generation needs.

 Government-sponsored projects aside, the vast majority of solar capacity has come from so-called unlicensed projects – those less than 1MW which are not the result of a competitive tender process.
 Private players like Akfen Renewable Energies are also taking the country’s renewables destiny into their own hands.
 The company has secured a $363 million from the EBRD, Germany’s KfW IPEX-Bank, and a series of Turkish banks to build nine new solar plants with a cumulative capacity of 85MW and four wind farms totaling 242MW.

-This is all part of Turkey’s goal to produce 50% of its electricity from clean sources by 2023.
-As of August 2018, Turkey hit 31% renewable electricity production.
-However, this is only 3% higher than the 2013 figure, suggesting that the 50% target will take much longer to achieve.
+This is all part of Turkey’s goal to produce 50 percent of its electricity from clean sources by 2023.
+As of August 2018, Turkey hit 31 percent renewable electricity production.
+However, this is only 3 percent higher than the 2013 figure, suggesting that the 50 percent target will take much longer to achieve.

 Renewables’ Intermittency Makes Coal A Necessity

-Turkey already imports nearly 40 million mt of coal annually from locations such as US, China, and Australia.
-Imported coal typically has 20-30% higher calorific value than Turkish varieties.
+Turkey already imports nearly 40 million mt of coal annually from locations such as the United States, China, and Australia.
+Imported coal typically has a 20-30 percent higher calorific value than Turkish varieties.
 Therefore, in order to make domestic coal more competitive, it is heavily subsidized.
-Coal projects routinely receive free state land, exemptions from corporate taxes and tariffs, 50% discount on electricity bills, and state funding for wages, insurance premiums and interest on investment loans.
+Coal projects routinely receive free state land, exemptions from corporate taxes and tariffs, a 50 percent discount on electricity bills, and state funding for wages, insurance premiums and interest on investment loans.

 To add to its sustainable energy challenge, Turkey’s recent economic woes may further curtail renewables development.
 The lira has declined steeply in 2018 and is likely to put off foreign investors who are crucial for the development of the sector.
 State-owned grid operator TEIAŞ reported just 18MW of new unlicensed PV capacity in July; by comparison, there was 1.1GW of new capacity in the first few months of the year.
 The government has authorized foreign-currency loans for approved unlicensed PV projects of up to 1 MW.
-However, if currency volatility remains that may not be enough to stave off falling foreign investment and may push the ambitious renewables goals out of reach.
+However, if currency volatility remains that may not be enough to stave off falling foreign investment and may push the goals of the ambitious renewable projects out of reach.

 Turkey is emblematic of a wider conundrum faced by many emerging economies.
 Even when governments wish to transition towards renewables, they may still have to deploy dirty energy sources such as coal to tackle the intermittency issues.
-For example, Asian coal consumption grew by 3.1% a year from 2006 to 2016, accounting for almost three-quarters of the world’s demand.
-India, a signatory of the Paris Agreement on Climate Change, consumed an extra 27 million tons of coal in 2017, an increase of 4.8%, which helped push up global coal consumption for the first time in four years.
+For example, Asian coal consumption grew by 3.1 percent a year from 2006 to 2016, accounting for almost three-quarters of the world’s demand.
+India, a signatory of the Paris Agreement on Climate Change, consumed an extra 27 million tons of coal in 2017, an increase of 4.8 percent, which helped push up global coal consumption for the first time in four years.

 Photo Credit: Yavuz Sultan Selim Bridge, Turkey Discover The Potential